CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/installation.md

 ## **Filter Macros**

---> <TODO-Ahad/Mahir> - Add full details with screenshot on how to configure filter macros from the savedsearches page of Splunk.
+--> <TODO-Ahad/Mahir> - Add full details with screenshot on how to configure filter macros from the "searches, reports and alerts" page of Splunk.

 Certain macros are being used to whitelist (filter) a specific set of results.
 This is useful for when an alert/report provides a result which is previously known in your environment.
 The benefit of this macro is that it filters the result set without having to make a copy of the alert/report/search, which will prevent any potential problems from arising when upgrading the Cyences App.